inabikarilibrary/inalib/inapedia/players/french/astral.md

 # Astral

-Astral is a French player, maining Nomash.
+Astral is a French :fr: player, maining Nomash.

 ## Achievements